-- 1. Start early-don't wait.
+- 1. Start early.
 That will give you time to work through the problem and get help as needed. - 2.
 Plan out your solution, but follow the incremental coding procedure as you implement it.
 Incremental coding means getting a version that does some small part of the whole task, and then adding to it step by step, testing each time you add something.
-This approach makes it much easier to locate bugs, and you'll be able to see the data changing as you go. - 3.
+This approach makes it much easier to locate bugs. - 3.
 Read error messages carefully and try to understand what they are telling you.
 Often they will point you directly to the cause of the error. - 4.
-If the solution is not immediately obvious, spend an additional 5-10 minutes trying to solve it on your own, but then take a break.
-Sometimes this will allow you to come back and see something you missed. - 5.
-If you've spent 20-30 minutes and still are stuck-ask for help!
+If the solution is not immediately obvious, spend 5-10 minutes trying to solve it on your own, and then take a break.
+This may allow you to see something you missed. - 5.
+If you've spent 20-30 minutes and still are stuck, ask for help!
 You can contact me via email or discussion board.
 Please provide as much information as you can.
-Often it helps to include a screenshot with the problem.
-I will respond as soon as I am able, usually within a day.

-6. If you see a question on the discussion board that you can answer, or if you have an idea, please respond.
+I will respond as soon as I am able, usually within a day. - 6.
+If you see a question on the discussion board that you can answer, or if you have an idea, please respond.
 Don't wait for me.
 You will be helping your colleagues.